 Theme: “Honoring the Past, Celebrating the Present, Embracing the Future”

-World AIDS Day Community Celebration held at Johns Hopkins University, Scott-Bates Commons Building.
-It was a night filled with love, support and hope as community members came together to remember those who have lost their lives to AIDS, take steps towards a future free from AIDS and to honor those who have dedicated their lives to eradicate HIV/AIDS.
+World AIDS Day Celebration held at Johns Hopkins University, Scott-Bates Commons Building.
+It was a night filled with love, support and hope as individuals came together to remember those who have lost their lives to AIDS, take steps towards a future free from AIDS and to honor those who have dedicated their lives to eradicate HIV/AIDS.

 There are more than 100,000 individuals on the national transplant waiting list with over 60% from minority communities.

-In 2024, Begin Anew reached out to hundreds of individuals to provide education and information to increase awareness and to eliminate the stigma and fear associated with organ donation and transplantation that exist within minority communities.
+In 2024, Begin Anew and Unkle Earl reached out to hundreds of individuals at the Transplant Games of America in Birmingham, Alabama to provide education to eliminate the stigma and fear associated with organ donation and transplantation.

 Unkle Earl Logo